On recovering missing values for sequences in a pathwise setting: Introduction

 \section{Introduction}

 A core problem of the mathematical theory of signal processing is the problem of recovery of missing data.
 For continuous data, the recoverability is associated with smoothness or analytical properties of the processes.
 For discrete time processes, it is less obvious how to interpret analyticity; so far, these problems were studied in a stochastic setting, where an observed process is deemed to be representative of an ensemble of paths with the probability distribution that is either known or can be estimated from repeating experiments.
-A classical result for stationary stochastic processes with the spectral density $\phi$ is that a missing single value is recoverable with zero error if and only if \baa \int_{-\pi}^\pi \phi\ew^{-1} d\o=-\infty. \eaa (Kolmogorov \cite{K}, Theorem 24).
+A classical result for stochastic stationary Gaussian processes with the spectral density $\phi$ is that a missing single value is recoverable with zero error if and only if \baa \int_{-\pi}^\pi \phi(\o)^{-1} d\o=-\infty. \eaa (Kolmogorov \cite{K}, Theorem 24).
 Stochastic stationary Gaussian processes without this property are called {\em minimal } \cite{K}.
-In particular, a process is recoverable if it is ``band-limited" meaning that the spectral density is vanishing on an arc of the unit circle $\T=\{z\in\C:\ |z|=1\}$.
-This illustrates the relationship of recoverability on the notion of bandlimitiness or its relaxed versions such as (\ref{Km}).
-In particular, criterion (\ref{Km}) was extended on stable processes \citet{Peller} and vector Gaussian processes \citet{Pou}.
-There are many works devoted to minimization of data recovery errors in different settings; see e.g. \citet{Alem,Cai,CTao,CJR,Donoho,Pou2,T}.
+Criterion (\ref{Km}) was extended on stable processes \citet{Peller} and vector Gaussian processes \citet{Pou,Pou2}.
+Clearly, (\ref{Km}) holds for all ``band-limited" processes meaning that the spectral density is vanishing on an arc of the unit circle $\T=\{z\in\C:\ |z|=1\}$.